Some remarks on strong multiplicity one for paramodular forms: Introduction

 \begin{theorem}[\text{Theorem~\ref{main thm 3}}] Let $F_i\in\mathcal{S}_{k_i}(\Gamma_2), i=1, 2$, be two Hecke eigenforms.
 Suppose that for almost all primitive characters $\chi$ of squarefree conductor, we have

 then $k_1=k_2$ and $F_1=c\cdot F_2$ for some nonzero constant $c$. \end{theorem}

-\begin{remark} First, we note that Theorem~\ref{Third Main Theorem} gives an improvement of \cite[Theorem~1.3]{wei2022distinguishing}, in which only Saito-Kurokawa liftings are in consideration.
-Even though, the assumption in \cite[Theorem~1.3]{wei2022distinguishing} only requires for almost all primitive quadratic characters.
+\begin{remark} First, we note that Theorem~\ref{Third Main Theorem} gives a generalization of \cite[Proposition~1.3]{wei2022distinguishing}, in which only Saito-Kurokawa liftings are considered.
+Even though, the assumption in \cite[Proposition~1.3]{wei2022distinguishing} only requires for almost all primitive quadratic characters.
 Secondly, we point out that the same result in Theorem~\ref{Third Main Theorem} should also hold for more general paramodular newforms $F_i\in \mathcal{S}_{k_i, j_i}^{\mathrm{new}}(K(N_i)), i=1, 2$, with $(k_i, j_i)\in \Z_{>0}\times\Z_{\geq 0}, N_i\in\Z_{>0}$ by applying similar arguments in Section~\ref{section-application}.
 Finally, if we further assume that $k_1, k_2\geq3$, then it suffices to assume that \eqref{main assumption intro} holds for almost all primitive characters of $3$-squarefree conductor.
 Here, $3$-squarefree means that the conductor can be written as the product of at most $3$ distinct primes.
-In fact, the condition that $k_1, k_2\geq 3$ are required only for general levels case since the weight of scalar-valued Siegel cusp forms of full level is at least $10$; for example see \cite[(3.6)]{RoySchmidtYi2021}.
-As a consequence, this implies that the assumption in Theorem~\ref{Third Main Theorem} on the conductor can be refined to $3$-squarefree conductor. \end{remark}
+In fact, the condition that $k_1, k_2\geq 3$ are required only for general levels case since the weight of scalar-valued Siegel cusp forms of full level is at least $10$; see for example \cite[(3.6)]{RoySchmidtYi2021}.
+As an immediate consequence, this implies that the assumption in Theorem~\ref{Third Main Theorem} on the conductor can be refined to $3$-squarefree conductor. \end{remark}

 The paper is organized as follows: In Section~\ref{section-siegel-modular-forms}, we review the basics of Siegel modular forms of degree $2$, as well as their spinor and standard $L$-functions.
 In Section~\ref{section-spinor}, we first prove several results about the strong multiplicity one theorem of the general linear groups $\GL_m$ and then give an application to distinguishing paramodular cusp forms in terms of the spinor $L$-functions.
 In Section~\ref{section-standard}, we first show the cuspidality of automorphic representations associated to the standard $L$-functions and then we give a result of distinguishing paramodular cusp forms in terms of such $L$-functions from Galois representation theoretic approach.
-Finally, Section~\ref{section-application} is devoted to an application to distinguishing Hecke eigenforms of degree $2$ by using a family of the twisted spinor $L$-functions.
+Finally, Section~\ref{section-application} is devoted to an application to distinguishing Hecke eigenforms of degree $2$ by using the central values of a family of the twisted spinor $L$-functions.